afrind/draft-cenzano-media-interop/draft-cenzano-moq-media-interop.md

 This protocol specifies a simple mechanism for sending media (video and audio) over LOC[loc] for both live-streaming and video conference (VC) style use cases.

-We allow to update encding parameters in the middle of the the track (ex: frame rate, resolution, codec, etc)
+moq-mi allows updating encoding parameters in the middle of a track (ex: frame rate, resolution, codec, etc)

 The protocol refers to [loc] to define specific media wire format.